Protecting the wetlands and forests in the Bristol and Clarendon lowlands

-Since 2004, the Nature Conservancy of Canada (NCC) has invested greatly in the conservation of two priority areas in the Ottawa Valley: those of Bristol and Clarendon.
+Since 2004, the Nature Conservancy of Canada (NCC) has been investing in the conservation of two priority areas in the Ottawa Valley: Bristol and Clarendon.

-Warmest thanks go also to the Muirhead, Connelly and Lamarche families, who have supported NCC in our conservation mission.
+We also extend our warmest thanks to the Muirhead, Connelly and Lamarche families, who supported NCC in our conservation mission.